mmgul562/HTTP-server/README.md

 # To-Do HTTP Server in C

-This project is a To-Do HTTP server implemented in C, containerized with Docker, and using PostgreSQL as the database backend.
+This project is a multithreaded To-Do HTTP server implemented in C, containerized with Docker, and using PostgreSQL as the database backend.
 It provides an authentication system and CRUD operations for managing to-do items.

 ## Requirements